nialldevlin/Stock-tracker/README.md

 # Stock tracker
 ## Technical analysis based stock screener and trader
 <p>
+Warning: This project is under construction.
+Somewhere between none and all of it works.
+Good luck.

 Uses a combination of technical indicators to determine which stocks in the S&P 500 are profitable, finds the best stock, and places a trade with the Alpaca trade api (https://alpaca.markets/).
 It also monitors current positions and determines when to sell.
 Meant to be run hourly or daily from a server.

 WARNING: